 - If records are kept electronically, you must be available to provide information upon request.

-- SAA will collect three current, signed and certified school catalogs.
+- SAA will collect current, signed and certified school catalogs.

 After the Visit

-- SAA will complete a site visit report, and send a copy to the Certifying Official and VA Education Liaison Representative.
+- SAA will complete a survey report, and send a copy to the Certifying Official and VA Education Liaison Representative.

 - On an ongoing basis, the Certifying Official will contact the SAA for any assistance, questions, program updates, etc.